Daria Leygonie-Fialko

-Daria Leygonie-Fialko (maiden name Fialko; born July 9, 1979) is a Ukrainian media manager, producer and the founder of TV production company Space.
+Daria Leygonie-Fialko (maiden name Fialko; born 9 July 1979) is a Ukrainian media manager, producer and the founder of Space Production.
 Co-founder of The Organization of Ukrainian Producers.
+Member of EPC (European Producers Club) and International Emmy Awards.

+SPACE is an international production and distribution company, based in Kyiv and Paris.
+SPACE Production has extensive experience in creating content in a variety of genres: detective and action drama series, comedies, sport dramas, docudramas and documentaries for TV channels and media platforms.
+During the last few years SPACE has produced a line-up of successful projects, such as "Trace", "Water police", "The Blind", "C.O.D.E.", "Last Axel", "Blackout.
+Christmas", "Art in War" (co-pro for ARTE) and many others.

 Early life and education

-Daria was born on July 9, 1979, in Kyiv, in the family of theater critics.
-Father, Valery Oleksiyovych Fialko—Honored Art Worker of Ukraine, professor, head of the Department of Theater Studies, teacher of theatrical criticism and history of Russian cheater at Kyiv National I. K. Karpenko-Kary Theater, Cinema and Television University.
+Fialko was born on 9 July 1979 in Kyiv, in the family of theater critics.
+Father, Valery Oleksiyovych Fialko Honored Art Worker of Ukraine, professor, head of the Department of Theater Studies, teacher of theatrical criticism and history of Russian cheater at Kyiv National I. K. Karpenko-Kary Theater, Cinema and Television University.
 Mother, Huievska Olga Yuriivna—theater expert, deputy director for research at The State Museum of Theater, Music and Cinema of Ukraine.

-In 2001, Daria graduated from Taras Shevchenko National University of Kyiv, Faculty of Foreign Philology with a degree in Romano-Germanic Languages and Literature.
+In 2001, Fialko graduated from Taras Shevchenko National University of Kyiv, Faculty of Foreign Philology with a degree in Romano-Germanic Languages and Literature.
 In 2006, she received an MBA degree from the International Institute of Management (Ukraine-Switzerland) in the speciality "Foreign Economic Activity Management".